alex75ita/Timesheets-Service/README.md

 # Technologies
 It is a Python 3 service.
-It use mongoDB as repository.
+It uses mongoDB as data repository.
-It use RabbitMQ as message broker.
+It uses RabbitMQ as messages broker.

 I use PyCharm Community edition and I commit in the repository the necessary folders and files.